mincong-h/mincong-h.github.io/_posts/2022-03-27-setting-up-monitoring-for-java-with-datadog.md

 Now, it's time to configure services correctly (Elasticsearch and my application Java).
-The easiest way to do this is to rely on the [autodiscovery](https://docs.datadoghq.com/agent/docker/integrations/?tab=docker) mechansim provided by Datadog.
+The easiest way to do this is to rely on the [autodiscovery](https://docs.datadoghq.com/agent/docker/integrations/?tab=docker) mechanism provided by Datadog.
 With Autodiscovery, the Agent detects if it’s running on Docker and automatically searches all labels for integration templates.
 These labels can be defined in `Dockerfile`, `docker-compose.yaml`, when running the Docker container (`docker run`), or inside Docker Swarm.
-You can learn more about this in article [Docker Integrations Autodiscovery](https://docs.datadoghq.com/agent/docker/integrations/?tab=docker).
+You can learn more about this in the article [Docker Integrations Autodiscovery](https://docs.datadoghq.com/agent/docker/integrations/?tab=docker).
 We will see concrete examples in the sections below.

 ## Integrate Elasticsearch

-Integrating Elasticsearch can be zero configuration as the integation is provided out-of-the box.
-As far as the Elasticsearch service is running on port 9200 (defaut), Datadog agent is able to detect it.
+Integrating Elasticsearch can be zero-configuration as the integration is provided out-of-the-box.
+As far as the Elasticsearch service is running on port 9200 (default), Datadog agent can detect it.
 In my case, it still requires some configuration.
 This is because I followed Elasticsearch's document to [set up the minimal security for Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/security-minimal-setup.html).